Hello and welcome back! This is episode 2 of the Martin Bailey Photography Podcast!

 I kneel with my right knee on the floor with my left leg bent to form a right angle in front of me, a bit like I was about to propose to someone.
 This way, you can rest the elbow of your left hand on your left knee and support your camera or lens with your left hand.
 This will allow you to act to a certain extent as a kind of human tripod.

 I when calculating in the 2X extender, shooting at 680mm.
 This when including the crop factor of 1.6 for my 20D, is just over 1000mm.
 Therefore the shutter speed I should have used is 1000 or over.
 I had the image stabilizer turned on, which Canon claim will give you an extra two to three stops.
 Two stops slower shutter speed is 1/250 of a second.
 Three stops slower than 1000 would be 1/125 of a second.
 I actually took this shot at 1/50 of a second, which is more than four stops slower than recommended by the focal length as shutter speed rule.
-I took three shots in a row and two were unacceptable blurred, but the middle one was good.
+I took three shots in a row and two were unacceptably blurred, but the middle one was good.
 The one used here.
 This was made possible by using an IS lens and a steady shooting position.

 Another thing you can do if available is lean against a tree or wall for additional stability.
-As I did here, shooting more than one shots in succession also gives you a better chance of getting something useable.
+As I did here, shooting more than one shot in succession also gives you a better chance of getting something useable.

 Even when I was shooting film I’d often take at least three shots in this kind of situation, but this does of course cost more in film and processing.